theblackwidower/MidnightStarshineBot/README.md

 ```
 Insert the token in the appropriate location.
 (Don't include the brackets.)

-You'll need to install Python.
+You'll need to install Python 3.7+.

 You'll also need to install a few Python modules.
 ```